Freezing rain could turn roads into death traps, motorists warned

 Crashes were also reported on Friday on the M20 and the M40.

+Devon and Cornwall NHS and Shropshire NHS have both asked for military assistance, which began at 6am on Friday.

-The Army sent 10 4×4 vehicles and 20 troops to Shropshire, while the Royal Marines deployed the same resources in Devon and Cornwall.
+The Army has sent 10 4×4 vehicles and 20 troops to Shropshire, while the Royal Marines have deployed the same resources in Devon and Cornwall.

 A South Western Railway service between London Waterloo and Weymouth ground to a halt near Christchurch, Dorset, on Thursday evening after the train track providing it with power froze.